-On the other hand; from developing country context, studies by Al-Tamimi & Bin Kalli (2009), and Hawat et al, (2016) from United Arab Emirates and Malaysia respectively, find age to be insignificant in determining financial literacy.
-Though that of Thapa & Nepal (2015) from Nepal finds age to significantly influence financial literacy and financial behavior.
+On the other hand; from developing country context, studies by Al-Tamimi & Bin Kalli (2009), and Hawat et al, (2016) from United Arab Emirates and Malaysia respectively, find age to be insignificant in determining financial literacy and financial decisions.
 These findings are supported by a specific pension plan study in the U.S by Dvorak & Hanley (2010).
-The authors report that age is not a statistically significant variable in influencing financial literacy and financial significant variable in influencing financial literacy and financial literacy and financial variable in influencing financial literacy and financial literacy and financial variable in influencing financial literacy and financial literacy and statistically significant variable in influencing financial literacy and financial decision making.
+The authors report that age is not a statistically significant variable in influencing financial literacy and financial decision making.

-When it comes to gender, previous studies report mixed results with regards to the relationship between gender and financial literacy and as well with financial decisions.
-However; most of these studies report a wider gap concerning basic financial literacy between genders whereby; female gender displays relatively lower basic financial knowledge than their male counterparts (Lusardi & Mitchell, 2008; Dvorak & Hanley, 2010; Alessie et al, 2011; Bucher-Koenen & Lusardi, 2011; and ANZ Surveys, 2011; 2015).
-Similar results from a developing country context are reported by Kumar et al, (2013) from India and Hawat et al, (2016) from Malaysia which both reveal significant gender differences in determining financial literacy with female gender displaying lower literacy scores.
+Similarly, most previous findings are mixed with regards to the relationship between gender and financial literacy and as well with financial decisions.
+Most of these studies report a wider gap concerning basic financial literacy between genders whereby; female gender displays relatively lower basic financial knowledge than their male counterparts (Lusardi & Mitchell, 2008; Dvorak & Hanley, 2010; Alessie et al, 2011; Bucher-Koenen & Lusardi, 2011; and ANZ Surveys, 2011; 2015; Kumar et al, (2013 and Hawat et al, (2016).
+In contrast however; (Wagland & Taylor, 2009; Alessie et al, 2011; Crossan et al, (2011 and Thapa & Nepal (2015) do not find gender to be a significant variable in influencing financial literacy and financial decisions.